nathanhoad/godot_dialogue_manager/docs/Translations.md

 ## Generating POT files

-You can add any `.dialogue` files to the "POT Generation" list in **Project Settings > Localization** for them to be included in the general PO template.
+All `.dialogue` files are automatically added to the POT Generation list in **Project Settings > Localization** for them to be included in the general PO template.

 ![Adding dialogue files to the POT generation list](pot-generation.jpg)